American Chess

 Special Operations Forces (SOF) must assert their presence in the information domain, ensuring they don’t yield ground to adversaries.
 In today’s complex security landscape, SOF will navigate remote, contested environments under constant surveillance, facing high-level threats, including sophisticated weaponry and cyber challenges.
 It's time to embrace the core principles of special operations, showcasing SOF as vigilant Sentinels—the frontline ambassadors of the joint force, ready to engage in any competition or conflict.
 We prepare the battlefield with unwavering confidence, knowing we are the crucial first step in every encounter.

 The new National Security Strategic Guidance addresses the complexities of our modern world, highlighting a web of “compounded security threats” and a fresh challenge: the compound security dilemma.
-This dilemma demands we blur the lines between traditional defense and nontraditional security, navigating the often artificial boundaries we've erected.
+This dilemma demands we blur the lines between traditional defense and nontraditional security, navigating the often-artificial boundaries we've erected.

 In this intricate landscape, Special Operations Forces (SOF) are invaluable.
 They thrive in gray zones, adapting and overcoming with precision.
 As we forge ahead alongside our joint force, interagency partners, and international allies, SOF must reclaim its influence and strategic advantage—whether in the physical realm, the digital space, or the cognitive battlefield.
 The mission is clear: protect our nation's interests without resorting to armed conflict yet be poised to engage decisively when necessary.
 Here, they play the role of Cobb and his crew.